 Get to Know Our Partner Institutes

-The PaTH Network consists of seven health care systems: Geisinger Health System, Johns Hopkins University and Johns Hopkins Health System, Penn State College of Medicine and Penn State Milton S. Hershey Medical Center, Lewis Katz School of Medicine at Temple University and Temple Health System, University of Pittsburgh, UPMC, The Ohio State University, The Ohio State University Wexner Medical Center, the University of Michigan and Michigan Medicine.
+The PaTH Network consists of nine health care systems: Boston Medical Center, Geisinger, Johns Hopkins University, Johns Hopkins Health System, Penn State College of Medicine, Penn State Milton S. Hershey Medical Center, RUSH, Temple Health System, Lewis Katz School of Medicine at Temple University, the University of Pittsburgh, UPMC and UPMC Health Plan, The Ohio State University, The Ohio State University Wexner Medical Center, University of Michigan, and Michigan Medicine.

 Geisinger Health System, located in Danville, Pa, is one of the largest integrated health systems in the U.S., serving about three million residents.
 Geisinger has spearheaded the development of The Keystone Health Information Exchange (KeyHIE®), a regional health exchange that links hospitals, long-term care facilities, community health clinics, and healthcare professionals in more than 53 Pennsylvania counties, so health information can follow patients across the care continuum.
 KeyHIE® is one of the nation’s largest and most advanced health information exchanges, featuring 3.7 million patients’ health records and nearly 8,000 active users from non-participating care providers.